 website completely, during the update.
 We hope to

-re-launch a very new UV Guide UK at the beginning
+re-launch a very new UV Guide UK by the end of 2017.

 wish to make it clear that it is not